This Texas chili recipe is authentic, meaty, just the right amount of spicy, and not a chili bean in sight. Learn how to make your own Texas chili.

 How Long Does it Take to Make Texas Chili

-I've had some of my chilis take nearly 4 hours for it to get to where I wanted it, flavor-wise.
+I've had some chilis take nearly 4 hours for it to get to where I wanted it.
 Just keep tasting and testing.

-If your chili becomes too thick from the simmering process and it still needs developing time, just add a bit of water here and there, about a quarter cup or so at a time, as needed.
+If your chili becomes too thick from simmering and still needs developing time, add a quarter cup or so at a time, as needed.

 Properly sealed in a container with a tight lid, chili should last a week in the refrigerator.
 If you'd like to keep your chili longer, it is best to freeze it in proper freezer containers.
 That way your chili will last a good 6 months.

 That's it, my friends!
-I hope you enjoy your Texas chili!
+I hope you enjoy my recipe for Texas chili!
 Let me know how it turns out for you!

 Got any questions?
 Ask away!
 I’m happy to help.
 If you enjoy this recipe, I hope you’ll leave a comment with some STARS.
 Also, please share it on social media.
 Don’t forget to tag us at #ChiliPepperMadness.
 I’ll be sure to share!
 Thanks! — Mike H.